 The flow-valve is an enhancement to RED and a simple implementation of the concept known as "penalty-box".
-We first review the RED queue management and the penalty-box model, and then, analytical TCP studies.
+We first review the RED queue management, the penalty-box model, analytical TCP studies, and then, show the impact of TCP timeouts to the traditional penalty-box model.